P&O UK (P&O Cruises)

-- "The Olive Grove" is an intimate restaurant serving lunch and dinner and menu focusing on traditional Mediterranean dishes and sharing platters.
+- "The Olive Grove" is an intimate restaurant serving lunch and dinner, with a menu focusing on traditional Mediterranean dishes and sharing platters.

 - "The Boardwalk Diner" is self-service, all-day food bar for classic American cuisine, which menu includes burgers, hot dogs, fried chicken, eggs over easy,

-- Iona ship's Main Dining Rooms (MDRs) are named Aqua, Coral, Opal, and Pearl, located on Decks 6-7.
-All main restaurants offer "Freedom Dining" (open seating) breakfast, lunch, afternoon tea service and dinner.
-Gala Nights (formal dinner events) are also hosted here, with a special Gala menu by Marco Pierre White.
-The largest MDRs (Pearl and Coral) are located aft on decks 6-7 and interconnected to make one large 2-level restaurant.
+- The cruise liner has four Main Dining Rooms (MDRs) named Aqua, Coral, Opal, Pearl.
+Located on decks 6-7, all main restaurants offer "Freedom Dining" (open-seating) breakfast, lunch, afternoon tea service, and dinner.
+Gala Nights (formal dinner events) are also hosted there, with a special dinner menu by celebrity chef Marco Pierre White.
+The largest MDRs (Pearl and Coral) are located aft on decks 6-7 and interconnected, to make one large 2-level restaurant.

 - "Horizon Restaurant" (Pool Deck 16) is the ship's Lido Buffet with all-day self-service.
-The Lido restaurant is casual (as dress code), with flexible dining and wide range of dishes ranging from traditional British to world foods.
-The menu has various dietary needs, including gluten-free, vegan, vegetarian and healthy food options.
+The Lido restaurant is casual (as dress code), with flexible dining and a wide range of dishes - from traditional British to world foods.
+It also caters to various dietary needs, including gluten-free, vegan, vegetarian and healthy food options.

 - "The Beach House" is an informal Select Dining venue which in the evenings comprises Horizon buffet's forward section.
-The menu is inspired by British, American and Caribbean cuisines and offers steaks, grills, ribs, hanging kebabs, burgers, sharable sides, gourmet desserts.
+The menu is inspired by British, American and Caribbean cuisines, offering steaks, grills, ribs, hanging kebabs, burgers, sharable sides, gourmet desserts.

-- Deck 6 (Grand Atrium area) houses "The Vistas Cafe Bar" (patisserie with menu by Eric Lanlard), "Emerald Bar" (living-room like premium cocktail bar), live pop-up entertainment in mid-morning (musical performances, buskers) and early evening starting aerial acrobatics (circus performances).
+- Deck 6 (Grand Atrium area) houses "The Vistas Cafe Bar" (patisserie with a menu by Eric Lanlard), "Emerald Bar" (living-room-like premium cocktail bar), live pop-up entertainment in mid-morning (musical performances, buskers) and early evening starting aerial acrobatics (circus performances).

-- "The Glass House" (Deck 7, Atrium area) is via partnership with Olly Smith.
+- "The Glass House" (Deck 7, Atrium area) is via a partnership with Olly Smith.
 Premium wines are served here by the glass.
-The Cellar Door at the Glass House offers tastings, wine talks and wine-pairing dinners.
-Passengers can relax and watch aerial and circus performances in the unique 3-storey high space.
+The Cellar Door at the Glass House offers tastings, wine talks, and wine-pairing dinners.
+Passengers can relax and watch aerial and circus performances in the unique 3-story high space.

-- The all-day open "The Keel and Cow" (PandO's first ever ‘gastro pub) is on Deck 8, overlooking the Atrium and also with ocean views.
-The menu has traditional favourites, sharing platters, aged steaks.
+- The all-day open "The Keel and Cow" (P&O's first-ever gastropub) is on Deck 8, overlooking the Atrium and also with ocean views.
+The menu has traditional favorites, sharing platters, aged steaks.

-- "Andersons" (bar lounge on Deck 6) doubles as Library/relaxation lounge.
+- "Andersons" (gin bar lounge on Deck 6) doubles as Library/relaxation lounge.
 In the evening, Andersons serves with alcoholic drinks the nearby MDR restaurants.
-Lounge's focal point is its boutique gin distillery offering gin tastings and workshops (master classes).
+Lounge's focal point is the Marabelle Gin distillery (via partnership with Salcombe Distilling Co Ltd), gin tastings, and workshops (master classes).